chaz393/GaeulBot/README.md

 clone this project

-copy the .example.env file to .env and edit it with your information
+copy the .example.env file to .env and edit it with your information copy docker-compose.yml.example to docker-compose.yml

-run docker-compose build

-run docker-compose up -d
+run docker-compose up -d --build